This tutorial talks about how to set up a Vault user account that has API access and walks through the basics of uploading a document to Vault.

 In this tutorial we’ll discover two ways of creating documents in batch: using Bulk Document Create API and using the Vault Loader Command Line Interface.
 We’ll also look at how to download documents in batch.

 You can download Vault Loader CLI from the Vault UI, as shown below.
-Learn more about Vault Loader CLI in Vault Help
+Learn more about Vault Loader CLI in Vault Help.

 Creating multiple documents is a two-step process.
 First, upload the source files to the staging server via FTP.
 Then, make the API call to set the metadata attributes (field values) of the documents.
 This API call also begins the process of copying files from the staging server to your Vault.